bobesa/olduar/server/db/README.md

     "id":"hug",
     "action":"message",
     "config":{
-        "msg_party":"%player% hugged a tree",
+        "msgParty":"%player% hugged a tree",
-        "msg_player":"You hugged a tree"
+        "msgPlayer":"You hugged a tree"
     },
     "desc":"hug a tree"
 }